Is hugelkultur in Scandinavia a good idea?

 Hugelkultur as moisture control

-I had never thought I would need to water much where I live as rain is our default weather, but the summer of 2018 opened my and other’s eyes.
+I had never thought I would need to water much where I live as rain is our default weather, but the summer of 2018 opened my and others’ eyes.
 I have never watered our fruit trees after the first year of planting them, but this previous summer I did it every day for weeks.
 It paid off, our trees gave us so much fruit.
 This work I hope to avoid in the future, so I will construct hugelkultur near or around them all.

 Feeding the soil, not the plants

 Natural and healthy soil contains a universe of minute creatures eating and excreting.
-Bacteria, fungi, nematodes and worms all feed on each other and all of them pee and poop.
+Bacteria, fungi, nematodes, and worms all feed on each other and all of them pee and poop.
 Inside our

 Mycorrhiza

-The part of them that are not consumed can become a vault of nutrients for plants, either directly or indirectly.
+The part of them that is not consumed can become a vault of nutrients for plants, either directly or indirectly.
 Roots actually excrete substances that attract bacteria and fungus to gather where they are, so that they can take advantage of this game, too.
-Most plants have symbiotic relationship like this and Wikipedia describes it like this:
+Most plants have a symbiotic relationship like this and Wikipedia describes it like this:

 “A mycorrhiza is the symbiotic association between a green plant and a fungus.
 The plant captures the energy coming from the sun by means of its chlorophyll and supplies it to the fungus, and the fungus supplies water and mineral nutrients taken from the soil to the plant.
 Mycorrhizas are located in the roots of the plant.”